 Decade Boxes and Dividers Information

-Decade boxes and dividers provide highly accurate and digitally variable standard values of resistance, capacitance, inductance, voltage and/or current for calibration, comparison and testing.
-Decade boxes and dividers include decade inductors, decade resistors, decade capacitors, voltage dividers and precision potentiometers.
-Automated test equipment (ATE), electrical testing instruments and other specialized electronic test systems often use decade boxes and dividers as precision components.
+Decade boxes and dividers provide highly accurate and digitally variable standard values of resistance, capacitance, inductance, voltage, and/or current for calibration, comparison, and testing.
+Decade boxes and dividers include decade inductors, decade resistors, decade capacitors, voltage dividers, and precision potentiometers.
+Automated test equipment (ATE), electrical testing instruments, and other specialized electronic test systems often use decade boxes and dividers as precision components.
 Voltage dividers and Kelvin-Varley dividers or potentiometers provide a ratio of voltage or current for use as a reference.

 Decade boxes and dividers are available with a variety of features.
 Some devices are suitable for alternating current (AC) or direct current (DC) calibration and testing applications.
 Other devices are designed for use in larger systems or products, or can perform precision measurements.
 Rack mounted, stand-alone, and benchtop devices are often available.
-Low zero or residual decade boxes and dividers have low values of zero, offset or residual impedance resistance, inductance or capacitance.
+Low zero or residual decade boxes and dividers have low values of zero, offset, or residual impedance resistance, inductance, or capacitance.
 Variable decade boxes and dividers can provide a precise and continuously variable value such as a variable capacitor or potentiometer.
 Devices are also available with a computer interface option for programming, control, or data acquisition.